gh-cli-for-education/gh-education/docs/src/includes/currying.md

 The decision of overloading the meaning of the property access for functions is a risky one :warning: but has few consequences over the grammar design other than the ambiguity that arise in the expression `4.+` ([See  section *Property dot or Mantissa dot?*](#the-dot-ambiguity-property-dot-or-mantissa-dot)).

-**The decision of overloading the meaning of the property access for functions will have consequences during the interpretation phase**.
+**The decision of overloading the meaning of the property access for functions has consequences during the interpretation phase**.

 In this case the idea behind the proposal is that

 **Any potential argument of a function can be viewed as a property of such function whose value is the function curried for that argument**